zpz/zpz.github.io/_posts/2020-09-10-batched-service-redesign.md

         ...

     async def predict(self, x):
-        ...
         place_x_in_queue()
         wait_for_result()
         return_result()
-        ...
 ```

 On a `ModelService` object, we call `add_modelet` to add one "component" at a time.
 We can add as many as needed; they become sequential components in the model pipeline.
 Note that one component is added by a single call to `add_modelet`, regardless of the number of workers it needs.
 Worker info is taken by `add_modelet`.

 Once all components have been added, we call `start`, which, besides starting the worker processes, calls `_gather_results` to launch a background job.
 This job picks up results of the very last modelet (via some queue) and pairs it up with the awaiting request.

-At this point, the model service is ready, but idle.
-It will have work to do only if user calls `predict`.
+At this point, the model service is ready but idle.
+It will get work to do only after `predict` is called.
 That, of course, is what a *service* is about.

 Requests are received by `predict`.
 In this method, the input is placed in some queue.
 Then it asynchronously waits for the result.
 The input will flow through the modelets.
-Once its result is produced by the final modelet, it gets picked up by `_gather_results` and is somehow provided to the awaiting request, i.e. the particular call of `predict` that handled the request and placed the input in the queue.
+Once its result is produced by the final modelet, it gets picked up by `_gather_results` and is provided to the awaiting request, i.e. the particular call of `predict` that handled the particular request and placed the input in the queue.
 Once getting the result, `predict` returns.

 Note that both `_gather_results` and `predict` are async functions.

 This is still somewhat abstract.
 Let's start setting up `ModelService` so that we have concrete variables to refer to.